-I was sixteen years old the first time I moved abroad.
+I was sixteen years old the first time I moved abroad alone.
 I call it my first best decision.
 It was an exchange program that allowed me to move overseas and live with a host family, but I left everything and everyone I knew to do it.
 At 22 years old I moved abroad completely solo for the first time.
 Since then I’ve lived in several other countries, sometimes where I knew people, sometimes not.
 Moving abroad has allowed me to lead a life of adventure, it’s led me to the person I’m going to marry, and a continuing expat life abroad.
 Every decision to move overseas is still one of my best, because of all the amazing things that have happened because of them.

-In fact, here’s 9 reasons why it should be!
+In fact, here are 9 reasons why it should be!

 You can go wherever you like

-Choosing where to move abroad is a pretty big decision, and one that can take a lot of thought.
+Choosing where to move abroad alone is a pretty big decision and one that can take a lot of thought.
 If you’re planning on living abroad with a friend then you might have to compromise on where you want to go.
 Maybe you’ve always wanted to live in Edinburgh and she’s always wanted to live in London, or Bangkok versus Chiang Mai, or completely different countries!
 Well, when you’re moving to another country alone it’s your chance to go wherever in the world you want to (pesky visa restrictions aside of course).

 You can invent a new life for yourself